-In addition to the role outlined in Keeping Children Safe in Education 2023, the designated Safeguarding Lead is also expected to ensure that:
+In addition to the role outlined in Keeping Children Safe in Education 2024, the designated Safeguarding Lead is also expected to ensure that:

-• The school has a specific safeguarding email account which is accessible by all members of the safeguarding team, and ensures that all communication of a safeguarding nature is seen and responded to by the school.

-- The social worker is notified if a child subject to a child protection plan is absent without explanation. - The social worker is informed when a child subject to a child protection plan or a child in need plan - moves to a new setting. - A training log is kept of all child protection training including the names of those attending.
-All staff - must have regular training and updates.
+- The school has a specific safeguarding email account which is accessible by all members of the safeguarding team, and ensures that all communication of a safeguarding nature is seen and responded to by the school: safeguardingteam@deveshigh.com - The social worker is notified if a child subject to a child protection plan is absent without explanation. - The social worker is informed when a child subject to a child protection plan or a child in need plan. moves to a new setting. - A training log is kept of all child protection training including the names of those attending.
+All staff must have regular training and updates.
 Staff or volunteers who are unable to attend training will be offered the chance to receive missed training at the earliest opportunity. - Child protection records are kept securely and separately from the child's normal file.
-Records will be - transferred and/or retained in keeping with the Local Authority and NSPCC guidance. - The school attends and contributes to child protection case conferences and child in need meetings, - ensuring actions are completed in a timely manner.
-The school will complete the LSCP agency report ahead of each child protection conference. - The school escalates its concerns with other agencies when a child's needs are not being met following the Local Safeguarding Children Partnership Escalation and Resolution Policy.
+Records will be transferred and/or retained in keeping with the Local Authority and NSPCC guidance. - The school attends and contributes to child protection case conferences and child in need meetings, ensuring actions are completed in a timely manner.
+The school will complete the LSCP agency report ahead of each child protection conference. - The school escalates its concerns with other agencies when a child's needs are not being met following the Local Safeguarding Children Partnership Escalation and Resolution Policy. - All members of the safeguarding team have received appropriate training; that all referrals made are quality assured and that regular safeguarding supervision is provided to the safeguarding team to monitor all decisions and actions taken alongside the well-being of each team member. - All staff read and understand part 1 and Annex B of the DfE (2024) guidance Keeping Children Safe in Education and make available to them other key documents and guidance. - Encourage a culture of listening and taking account of children's wishes and feelings, among all staff, and in any measures the school may put in place to protect them; and Understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusting relationships which facilitate communication. - Ensure the child protection policy is available publicly and parents know referrals may be made about suspected abuse, neglect, exploitation and the role of the school or college in this.